shikha-16/Women-in-Technology/Contributing.md

 You can also contribute by addressing and commenting on issues, providing your suggestions and opinions on them.
 This will help the community grow! :smile:

+## Contributing to the website

+While contributing to the website please follow the file structure recommended in the official [Reactjs documentation](https://reactjs.org/docs/faq-structure.html).
+Try to create separate javascript files for each React component that you add to the website.
+Please make sure you make use of comments in your code wherever necessary.
+Also, include only one commit in each of your pull requests.